HudsonNock/Air-Hockey-Sim/README.md

 - **Table is not rectangular** — The table is not a perfect rectangle, with the width changing by around 4 mm.
 This causes more variation in the puck dynamics as the simulation assumes it is a rectangle.

-- **Table flatness** — The table surface itself is not perfectly flat, complicating **camera calibration** and essentuating the problem with the mallet carriage height variation.
+- **Table flatness** — The table surface itself is not perfectly flat, complicating **camera calibration** and accentuating the problem with the mallet carriage height variation.

 - **Wooden walls** — The table’s walls are made of wood rather than plastic, producing **high variance** in measured collision dynamics with location dependence.
 We noticed the wood also increases the chance of **puck ejection**.